igr/gart/README.md

 + `Template` - minimal project template to start with.
 + `TemplateHotReload` - same as above, but with hot-reload enabled.
 + Tools:
-  + `GradientGenerator` - interactive gradient generator.
+  + `GradientGenerator` - interactive gradient palette generator.

 ## 🍭 Gȧlléry